top of page

 Yea and further though Moses gave the commandment; Ye shall not have a molten or a carved image for your Alahayim, yet he himself made one that he might show them a type of Yache.
 So Moses maketh a brazen serpent, and setteth it up conspicuously, and summoneth the people by proclamation.

-• Moses was blameless in that he obeyed the Lord’s voice to make what was unlawful by the commandments.
+• Moses was blameless in that he obeyed Ahayah’s voice to perform His commandment to him.
 There was a purpose for what Ahayah commanded to be done as well:

 Barnabas 12:7